 Did you know that virtually invisible braces straighten teeth more quickly than traditional metal braces?

 That is correct!
-Adults and older teenagers looking to straighten their teeth can now get the smile they have always wanted in just six months through a cosmetic-braces system available at White Wolf Dental, with Dr. Valenzi in Port Orange, FL.
+Adults looking to straighten their teeth can now get the smile they have always wanted in just six months through a cosmetic-braces system available at White Wolf Dental, with Dr. Kulaga in Port Orange, FL.

 White Wolf Dental is licensed to offer the Six Month Smiles System, designed specifically for adults 18 and older, who have crooked, crowded or spaced teeth without major bite issues.

 Contact Us today if you are interested in this very popular treatment.

 This technique offers tremendous advantages over traditional metal braces: